NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ![Performance Gain](Figure_PLAN.png)

-As shown, using `FFTW_ESTIMATE` flag results in a significant drop in the performance relattive to `FFTW_MEASURE`, particularly for input sizes that are `>=2^15`.
+As shown, using `FFTW_ESTIMATE` flag results in a significant drop in the performance relative to `FFTW_MEASURE`, particularly for input sizes that are `>=2^15`.
 The performance difference between `FFTW_PATIENT` and `FFTW_MEASURE` is negligible for input sizes `<= 2^21`.
 There is, however,  performance boost for large input, where size is `>=2^22`.
-Since the planning flag affects the planning time as well, it is worth it to show how much the planning takes in those three flags.
+Since the planning flag affects the planning time as well, it is worth it to show how much time the planning takes in those three flags.
 The following table shows the planning time, in seconds, for input sizes `>= 2^22`.

 |                                      | 2^22 | 2^23 | 2^24 |